 The latest statistics from the National Council on Aging (NCOA) indicate that a staggering thirty-nine million adults across the US suffer from obstructive sleep apnea, with thirty-three million of those, or 85%, reliant on a CPAP machine to sleep.
 While sleep apnea is a prevalent condition, there are also countless misconceptions and assumptions about its underlying causes, the best ways to achieve relief, and how lifestyle changes can impact the symptoms of long-term and even severe sleep apnea.

-In Sleep Apnea Solution, Dr. Dylan Petkus’s latest user-friendly book about sleep apnea, you can discover a wealth of information, actionable insights, and suggestions about the right breathing exercises to stimulate healthy breathing, paying attention to the environmental and metabolic factors behind the condition.
+In the Sleep Apnea Solution, Dylan Petkus, MD’s book about sleep apnea, you can discover a wealth of information, actionable insights, and breathing routines that allow for better breathing and more restful sleep.

 In this guide, we’ll explore some myth-busting insights to help you gain the right information to begin your journey to enhancing your natural sleep!